Behavior Policy Governing the Use of Oregon City Public Library

-- Engaging in conduct that disrupts or interferes with the normal operation of the library, or disturbs library staff or patrons, including, but not limited to, conduct that involves the use of abusive or threatening language or gestures, conduct that creates unreasonable noise, or conduct that consists of loud or boisterous physical behavior.
+- Engaging in conduct that disrupts or interferes with the normal operation of the library, or disturbs library staff or patrons, including, but not limited to, conduct that creates unreasonable noise, or conduct that consists of loud or boisterous physical behavior.

-- Using Library materials, equipment, furniture, fixtures, or building in a manner inconsistent with customary use; or in a destructive, abusive, or potentially damaging manner.
+- Using library materials, equipment, furniture, fixtures, or building in a manner inconsistent with customary use, including obstructing use of furniture though storage of large personal items; or in a destructive, abusive, or potentially damaging manner.

-- Disobeying the reasonable direction of a library staff member.
+- Refusing to comply with the reasonable direction of a library staff member.

 - Soliciting, petitioning, distributing written materials, conducting surveys, or canvassing inside the library building, or in a manner that unreasonably interferes with or impedes access to the library.

-- Bringing bicycles, grocery carts, or other similar equipment inside the library building, or interfering with free passage into and in the library.
+- Bringing bicycles, grocery carts, large pieces of personal items, or other similar equipment inside the library building, or interfering with free passage into and in the library, or interfering with the use of the library by staff or patrons.

-- Operating bicycles, roller skates, skateboards, or other similar equipment in or on library premises.
+- Operating bicycles, roller skates, skateboards, or other similar equipment in the library or library walkways.

-- Bringing in and consuming food or drink, except non-alcoholic beverages in closed or re-sealable containers.
+- Consuming food, except in specifically designated areas, or drink, except non-alcoholic beverages in closed or re-sealable containers.

 - Sleeping in the library.